RTEMS/rtems-docs/eng/appendix-a.rst

-An effort at NASA has been performed to suggest a core set of artifacts (as defined by **BOTH** NASA NPR 7150.2B and DO-178B) that can be utilized by a mission as a baselined starting point for “pre-qualification” for (open-source) software that is intended to be utilized for flight purposes.
+An effort at NASA has been performed to suggest a core set of artifacts (as defined by **BOTH** NASA NPR 7150.2B and DO-178B) that can be utilized by a mission as a baselined starting point for "pre-qualification" for (open-source) software that is intended to be utilized for flight purposes.
 This effort analyzed the overlap between NPR 7150.2B and DO-178B and highlighted a core set of artifacts to serve as a